 The Quality Practice Standards (QPS) are one of the ways Lincolnshire County Council ensures best practice within Adult Social Care.
 They are used in conjunction with other professional standards and guidelines to set the benchmark for ‘good practice’ and drive Continuous Professional Development.

 The Quality Practice Audits (QPAs) are based upon these 14 standards.

-A ‘print friendly’ version of the Quality Practice Standards is available on LCC Connects.
+A ‘print friendly’ version of the Quality Practice Standards is available on our website.

 - Standard 1 – Engaging with our customers